 She recalled that recruits were primarily from Bangor and Portland, “kids who had not generally been in the outdoors and not done a lot of physical labor.”
 The 1970 law itself specified the program would promote “gainful employment during the summer months of American youth, representing all segments of society, in the healthful outdoor atmosphere” of national parks and other public lands.

 Assignments – like clearing leaf litter and maintaining Acadia’s historical sites – were coordinated through Martin Beavers, the program’s first director.
 Support was strong from both park superintendent Keith Miller and chief ranger Tom Hobbs, who “was really fired up about doing this,” said Chaplin.
-The first year enrolled 34 teenagers, ages 14-18, with an equal number of girls and boys. said Chaplin.
+The first year enrolled 34 teenagers, ages 14-18, with an equal number of girls and boys.

 The new Youth Conservation Corps channeled the public works commitment of the Civilian Conservation Corps (CCC), a program that put over three million men to work during the Great Depression.
 But in 1970 the mandate was to hire both young women and men.
 Female and male crew leaders assigned work equally to co-ed work crews.
 “That was by design, not accident,” added Chaplin.